-international level is a more complicated task than at the national level.
+47. In spite of all measures taken to accelerate the proceedings, cases may still appear to be timeconsuming.
+It should be remembered that conducting judicial proceedings at the international level is a more complicated task than at the national level.
 The cases at the ad hoc Tribunals are legally and factually very complex.
 There is a considerable volume of documents normally disclosed during trials of alleged architects of the atrocities, including alleged high-ranking members of the government.
 These documents must be translated for legal teams and accused, who may require translations of all the documents into the other official language of the Tribunal before they respond to motions or undertake trial preparation.
 The number of witnesses is often considerable, and simultaneous interpretation of all testimony is required into three languages.
 Witnesses have often to be extracted from difficult environments, afforded considerable protection before and after testimony and sometimes re-located.
 The staff and counsel involved in cases come from different cultures and traditions, and effective communication requires new skills and extra effort.
 Prosecution and Defence counsel come from all over the world, and have different court-room styles.
 Defence counsel are away from their respective practices and are unable to attend to their other work for considerable periods of time when taking up assignments at the ICTR.

-- 50. Factors which contributed to a reduction in the number of trial days included the difficulty to obtain the appearance of witnesses from Rwanda and illness on the part of judges and counsel.
+48. Factors which contributed to a reduction in the number of trial days included the difficulty to obtain the appearance of witnesses from Rwanda and illness on the part of judges and counsel.
 The ICTR has taken several steps to ensure that such factors are minimized in the future.
 In particular, the Rules have been amended to allow for a Trial Chamber to continue the trial in the eventuality of a judge being ill, absent or permanently unavailable (Rule 15 bis).
 The insistence by the Trial Chambers on having two Defence counsel and, in the event of illness or absence of one counsel, requiring the remaining counsel to continue, will reduce the occurrence of interruptions of trials.
 At present, witnesses from Rwanda are appearing before the ICTR.
-It is important that this situation continues. - 51.
-Experience shows that it is difficult to ensure that witnesses are always available, even with the use of additional witnesses present in Arusha in case of unavailability.
-A frequent situation in practice is that Prosecution or Defence counsel requires additional time to prepare witnesses for examination-in-chief.
+It is important that this situation continues.

+49. Experience shows that it is difficult to ensure that witnesses are always available, even with the use of additional witnesses present in Arusha in case of unavailability.
+A frequent situation in practice is that Prosecution or Defence counsel requires additional time to prepare witnesses for examinationin-chief.
 The Chambers also have to allow Prosecution and Defence additional time for the preparation of cross-examination in situations where unexpected evidence emerges or evidence is tendered without proper notice.
 Sufficient time is needed for pre-trial hearings, deliberation on motions and judgment writing.
 These circumstances, combined with illness and other forms of unavailability of witnesses, not only reduce the number of trial days but also the number of sitting hours per trial day.
-Nevertheless, the Chambers will continue their efforts to increase the time spent in the court room. - 52.
-Administrative Matters: In assessing its needs for human resources with a view to promoting the implementation of its Completion Strategy, the Prosecutor envisages a substantial increase in the number of trial attorneys and an expansion of its Appeals Section.
-Investigative and administrative support is also needed.
-This increase will be addressed by redeployment.
-The Prosecutor expects that at the anticipated conclusion of investigations, some posts presently held by investigators could be re-deployed to increase the number of trial attorneys, legal advisors and other staff required for trial.
-Improvements in the management of information and evidence, as well as the promotion of the best prosecutorial practices, are important initiatives towards achieving the Completion Strategy (Annex 6).
+Nevertheless, the Chambers will continue their efforts to increase the time spent in the court room.